NorthOC/rails-omniva-parcels/README.md

-# Parcel Terminal Dashboard with Ruby on Rails + Omniva API + Whatever gem
+# Parcel Terminal Dashboard with Ruby on Rails + Omniva API + cron job

 An app with advanced filtering to view the list/details of Omnival parcel terminals and download the filtered list in Excel format.
-The database is refreshed each night via cron job (Whatever gem)
+The Omniva parcel terminal data is stored in a database, which is refreshed each night via cron job (Whatever gem)

-# Install
+## Install

 Rails 6.1.5